Our Team

 Shandra Back

-Shandra is a second year undergraduate student in the College of Communications and Kilachand Honors College at Boston University.
+Shandra Back is a third year undergraduate student in the College of Communications and Kilachand Honors College at Boston University.
 She is majoring in Journalism with a minor in Political Science.
 She is involved with WTBU, BU’s radio station, as the Audio Productions Director.
 Shandra melds her love of travel with her academic interests on forced displacement as a participant in BU Hillel’s Israel Uncovered trip to Israel and Palestine as well as a participant in the Border Studies Program through the CFD center.
 Her travel podcast, Sunshine on a Dime, is a nominee for the 2022 Best College Podcast with the Intercollegiate Broadcasting Society.
 She works as the Podcast Director at the CFD center.